Automattic/wp-calypso/client/components/command-pallette/README.md

 - In addition to icons, we also support images for the commands.
 - We support two lines of text for the commands.

+This differences were highlighted in https://github.com/WordPress/gutenberg/issues/55514 .
+We can replace our command palette with the Core one, once we can use all these differences.

 ## Add a command

 In order to add a new command to the palette, you can include the command object in `useCommandsArrayWpcom` or create a new hook and include it to `useCommandPallette` hooks.